Welcome to the UniMentor Program

 Although not an academic tutor, UniMentors can share their study tips to help new students settle in to an academic routine with knowledge and confidence.

-All undergraduate students commencing their study on campus or by distance education (externally) in any award course (Bachelor Degree or Associate Degree) can apply to get a UniMentor.
+All undergraduate students commencing their study on campus or by online study in any award course (Bachelor Degree or Associate Degree) can apply to get a UniMentor.
 New students and their UniMentors can meet face-to-face, communicate online, via email, or catch up on Facebook.
 This is a free service for students, by students.

 Benefits of getting a UniMentor include;